Hudson-Pufferfish/naturenest-frontend/app/auth/README.md

+This is the auth and user API endpoints from separate NestJS Repo using JWT for authentication.

 1. Sign In
    Endpoint: POST /auth/sign-in
    Request Body:

 ```

 {
   email: string;     // Must be valid email
   password: string; // Minimum 6 characters